html5cat/html5cat.github.io/source/_posts/2013-04-11-js-mvc-angular-vs-ember.markdown

 layout: post
 title: "Choosing a JS MVC framework: Angular.js vs Ember.js"
 date: 2013-04-11 14:00
-published: false
+published: true
 comments: true
-categories:
 keywords: javascript, angular, angularjs, angular.js, ember, ember.js, MVC, framework, js, web components
-description: Choosing a JavaScript MVC framework: Angular.js vs Ember.js
+description: "Choosing a JavaScript MVC framework: Angular.js vs Ember.js"
 ---

 ## tl;dr
-As of late March 2013, after spending a month with each project, digging into documentation and examples available, I can say with confidence: **use AngularJS**.
+As of late March 2013, after spending a month with each project, digging into documentation and examples available, I can say with confidence: **it's not fair to compare them**.
+But if you really don't have time to learn both – **use AngularJS**.
 Ember is not ready for prime time, **yet**.

 {% blockquote Trek Glowacki, Ember core team member http://trek.github.com/ %}
 AngularJS is a dream if you're accustomed to HTML data- style behavior like you find as part of Twitter Bootstrap's javascript